Aliases for UBE4B Gene

 The modification of proteins with ubiquitin is an important cellular mechanism for targeting abnormal or short-lived proteins for degradation.
 Ubiquitination involves at least three classes of enzymes: ubiquitin-activating enzymes, or E1s, ubiquitin-conjugating enzymes, or E2s, and ubiquitin-protein ligases, or E3s.
 This gene encodes an additional conjugation factor, E4, which is involved in multiubiquitin chain assembly.
 This gene is also the strongest candidate in the neuroblastoma tumor suppressor genes.
 Alternatively spliced transcript variants encoding distinct isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for UBE4B Gene

 UBE4B (Ubiquitination Factor E4B) is a Protein Coding gene.
 Diseases associated with UBE4B include neuroblastoma and wallerian degeneration.
-Among its related pathways are Protein processing in endoplasmic reticulum and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Protein processing in endoplasmic reticulum.
 GO annotations related to this gene include enzyme binding and ubiquitin-ubiquitin ligase activity.
 An important paralog of this gene is UBE4A.